bboketch/udacity-capstone-project/README.md

 # udacity-capstone-project

-In this project I applied the skills I have learnt in the past couple of months from the Udacity Cloud Devops Engineer nanodegree.
+In this project I applied the skills I learnt in the past couple of months from the Udacity Cloud Devops Engineer nanodegree.
 These include:

 * Working in AWS
 * Using Jenkins or Circle CI to implement Continuous Integration and Continuous Deployment